Complete Guide: Installing Manjaro with Secure Boot Enabled

 EFI Preparation

-These explanations and commands are quoted from the oroginal topic
+These explanations and commands are quoted from the original topic

 The first step is enabling support for Secure Boot.
 Normally it should be disabled because if using its default settings it prevents Manjaro from booting, but as it is required for ensuring that only allowed code is executed, you need to enable it as follows: